-WWII Veteran Practices Transcendental Meditation to Heal PTSD
+WWII veteran practices Transcendental Meditation to heal PTSD

 Like many veterans, Yellin had been suffering in silence, as he kept his war-born demons deep inside his psyche.
 His son, Michael Yellin, says he wasn’t even aware that his father was struggling with PTSD until later in his life.

-“He never really spoke about it, but my mom would have known more and she suggested (TM) to my dad to learn and the rest is laid out in history,” Yellin's son Michael says.
+“He never really spoke about it, but my mom would have known more and she suggested (TM) to my dad to learn and the rest is laid out in history,” Michael says.

 To bring awareness and let other veterans who are struggling know that they are not alone, Yellin began speaking across the country about the struggles of PTSD.
 He worked closely with the David Lynch Foundation and even helped start the Operation Warrior Wellness program which introduced veterans to TM.